somacdivad/easy-ga-reporting/README.md

 ga = API("path/to/client_secrets.json". "<VIEWID>")
 ```

-> **Note:** If you have not authorized your application to access your user daya, your default browser will open to the Google authorization page.
+> **Note:** If you have not authorized your application to access your user data, your default browser will open to the Google authorization page.
 This process creates as `Flow` object that is pickled and stored for future access.

 ### Creating a Report